|

 or kitchen towel and draw the nib gently across it, this works nine

 times out of ten and doesn't strain the nib tines.
+Ink has many

 applications and is well worth the time invested in appreciating it's